Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 Not included:

-- Internet access, software, or hardware (Email virtual nsliy@americancouncils.org to request financial assistance to procure necessary items.
-Eligibility requirements for financial assistance will apply.)
+- Internet access, software, or hardware (Email [email protected] to request information about financial assistance if needed.)

 How do you define novice/beginner in the language?